Xavulu/Xavulu/README.md

 ![daytime](daytime.gif)

 ## Hi my name is Xavier F:
-- I'm currently located in NYC and looking for work
+- I'm currently located in NYC
 - Systems and server side programming is my jam
 - I'm obsessed with the old internet aesthetic from late 90s - early 2000's
 - I use the following languages: